espressif/esp-boost/README.md

 ## Overview

 esp-boost is a C++ library ported by Espressif based on [Boost](https://github.com/boostorg/boost), designed for developing C++ applications on ESP series SoCs (ESP32, ESP32-S3, ESP32-P4, etc.).
-It supports multiple development frameworks, including [ESP-IDF](https://github.com/espressif/esp-idf), [Arduino](https://github.com/espressif/arduino-esp32), and [MicroPython](https://github.com/micropython/micropython).

 > [!NOTE]
 > - esp-boost is ported from the official Boost library version `1.87.0`.